serenity-js/serenity-js-cucumber-webdriverio-template/README.md

 ## 🌟 Features

-- **All automation tools ready to go**: Start testing immediately with WebdriverIO, Serenity/JS and Mocha already integrated and configured.
+- **All automation tools ready to go**: Start testing immediately with WebdriverIO, Serenity/JS and Cucumber already integrated and configured.
 - **Serenity BDD Reports**: Serenity BDD reporter pre-configured with reports available at `./target/site/serenity`
     - **Published Reports**: Reports for this repository are published to GitHub Pages and available at https://serenity-js.github.io/serenity-js-cucumber-webdriverio-template/.
 - **Screenplay Pattern**: Out-of-the-box integration with the Serenity/JS actors and Screenplay Pattern APIs